Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 + Managed authentication keys
 + Secured key access with Azure Key Vault
-+ Created a key vault and add a secret
-+ Used a service principal
-+ Used the service principal in an application

 ## You have successfully completed the lab, proceed with the next exercises.